 The important thing to remember is that while FHA loans are offered nationally and to all eligible Americans, they are highly dependent on the lender the borrower has chosen.
 Applicants shouldn’t expect the same rates, credit score minimum or other details as a friend or family member, especially if different lenders have been utilized.

-Save with a low down payment!Get matched with an FHA Lender and check your eligibility today! →
+Save with a low down payment!Get connected with an FHA Lender and check your eligibility today! →

 When it comes to paying for your down payment -- whatever the percentage may be -- the FHA has deemed a handful of “acceptable sources” where this money can come from.
 Naturally, personal savings and checking account funds are eligible, but there are also several other options as well.